 The Company entered into a consulting agreement in May 2018 for advisory services such as maintaining ongoing stock market support such as drafting and delivering press releases and handling investor requests.
 The program will be predicated on accurate, deliberate and direct disclosure and information flow from the Company and dissemination to the appropriate investor audiences.
-In exchange for these consulting services provided, the advisor will receive \$15,000 paid at contract inception, an additional \$4,000 monthly through the term of the agreement, which is April 2019, and 10,000 shares of common stock.
-The Company paid the consultant \$23,000 and \$0 in consulting fees during the three-month periods ended September 30, 2018 and 2017, respectively.
+In exchange for these consulting services provided, the advisor received \$15,000 at contract inception, an additional \$4,000 monthly through the term of the agreement, which is April 2019, and 10,000 shares of common stock.
+The Company incurred \$0 for consulting fees during the three-month period and \$23,000 during the six-month period ended December 31, 2018.
+No consulting fees were paid under this agreement during the periods ended December 31, 2017.